 The Breakout from Cassel, Wednesday 29th – Thursday 30th May 1940

 The Cassel garrison’s withdrawal began under the cover of darkness at 21:30.
 Vehicles and equipment were smashed, and the wounded were collected together and left with food and water.
-Groups of able-bodied survivors, including men of the 140th Regiment, assembled between Cassel and the Mont des Recollets and left with personal weapons and equipment and what rations could be carried.
+Groups of able-bodied survivors, including men of the 140th Regiment, assembled between Cassel and the Mont des Recollets and left with personal weapons, equipment and what rations could be carried.

 East Riding Yeomanry

 The main breakout took place at midnight.
 Columns of troops headed in a North-easterly direction cross-country parallel to the D137 Road.
 Their retreat was covered by a rearguard of the East Yorkshire Yeomanry.
 The soldiers of 140th Regiment had been, in effect, converted to infantrymen for their escape, having destroyed their guns and equipment in Cassel.
 They found their route illuminated by German searchlights and flares and, as the morning light emerged and an early morning mist started to lift, the men encountered pockets of German forces around the village of Winnezeele and the Franco-Belgian border where the majority were captured, or killed.